 Once you decide what sales enablement roles work best for your company’s goals and budget, it’s time to recruit sales professionals who align with these roles.

 As you may be aware, sales is not an easy job.
-It takes a lot of dedication and skill to be a successful sales development representative.
-Here are some of the skills needed to be a successful sales executive:
+It takes a lot of dedication and skill to be a successful inbound sales development representative.
+Here are some of the skills needed to be a successful salesperson:

 - Time management